gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This brings the `Test` task into line with other tasks that produce reports in terms of API.
 It also allows you to completely disable the JUnit XML file generation
 (if you don't need it).

-### Test reports appear in the build dashboard (i)
+### Build dashboard improvements (i)

-The above change means that the test reports now appear in the [build dashboard](userguide/buildDashboard_plugin.html).
+The above test change means that the test reports now appear in the [build dashboard](userguide/buildDashboard_plugin.html).

+Also, the `buildDashboard` task is automatically executed if when any reporting task is executed.

 ### Record test output per test case in JUnit XML result files (i)